Tunestring/m12challenge/README.md

 ## Contributing

 Helpful e-mails or tips to make this project work better are ALWAYS appreciated.
 Even helpful criticism would be warmly welcomed.
+Special shoutout to my classmates, TA, and instructor for making this project achievable.

 ## Tests